Toward claiming a detection of gravitational memory: Claiming a detection of gravitational memory with LISA

 In the following, we want to assess the statistical significance required to claim a detection of gravitational memory with LISA, focusing on in band events.
 While previous SNR analysis~\cite{Inchauspe:2024ibs} provide a useful diagnostic for the strength of a signal compared to the assumed detector noise, it is not, by itself, a sufficient criterion for establishing a detection.
 A robust claim requires two ingredients: $(i)$ a coherent and physically well-motivated definition of the memory model, and $(ii)$ a statistical framework capable of quantifying how strongly the data favor the presence of memory over its absence.
 The Bayes factor provides exactly such a measure, comparing how likely the observed data are under a hypothesis that includes memory to a competing hypothesis that does not.

-Ingredient $(i)$ implies that to employ the Bayes factor meaningfully, a definition of waveform models that unambiguously isolate the memory contribution are essential.
-The LISA signal response attributed to memory must be explainable only by the presence of a genuine memory offset, even though, as discussed above, LISA cannot directly measure its defining DC shift.
+Ingredient $(i)$ implies that, to employ the Bayes factor meaningfully, a definition of waveform models that unambiguously isolate the memory contribution is essential.
+The LISA signal response attributed to memory must be explainable solely by the presence of a genuine memory offset, even though, as discussed above, LISA cannot directly measure its defining DC shift.
 The theoretical efforts in Sec.~\ref{Sec:MemoryTheory} aim precisely to equip the defined memory models with such a distinguishing characteristic.
 Based on the insight that gravitational memory is generated on radiation-reaction timescales and therefore occupies a distinct, lower-frequency regime than the oscillatory orbital and higher-harmonic content of the waveform, it is possible to attribute a unique time-dependent signature to gravitational memory that can be searched for in frequency-band-limited GW data.
-This separation ensures for instance that memory of quasi-circular BBH mergers is not confused with the oscillatory ringdown contribution to the $(2,0)$ mode, which is physically unrelated to the final DC memory component.
+This separation between a low-frequency memory rise and the high-frequency oscillatory radiation is implemented via Isaacson averaging and ensures, for instance, that memory from quasi-circular BBH mergers is not confused with the oscillatory ringdown contribution to the $(2,0)$ mode, which is physically unrelated to the final DC memory component.

 By combining a rigorously defined memory model with a full Bayesian model-selection analysis, we can therefore provide a statistically principled framework for evaluating whether LISA can make a definitive claim of detecting gravitational-wave memory.
 The companion paper~\cite{Cogez:2025memoryLISA} provides a detailed Bayesian analysis to determine the detectability of the memory effect in a single event using LISA.
 Here, we will provide a brief summary of the key findings regarding detectability.